nikitavoloboev/data/productivity/flow/Rules.md

 	- don't over do it

 ## Git
-- Do atomic commits and write proper appropriate commit messages
+- Do atomic commits and write proper appropriate commit messages.
-- Don't use emojis in commit messages aside from ✨ commit
+- Don't use emojis in commit messages aside from ✨ commit.

 ## Code
-- Comment over my code (be mindful of not repeating things, sometimes code speaks for itself)
+- Comment over my code (be mindful of not repeating things, sometimes code speaks for itself).
-- Uppercase comments for consistency
+- Uppercase comments for consistency.

 ## Karabiner
-- Document any changes I make in Karabiner map instantly in the map (update where necessary)
+- Document any changes I make in Karabiner map instantly in the map (update where necessary).

 ## Markdown
-- Don't leave whitespace between headings and text
+- Don't leave whitespace between headings and text.
 - Don't need to add `:` to the end of text when adding image below as it is implicit

 ## GitHub
-- Add appropriate topics to each repo
+- Add appropriate topics to each repo.
 - Make many experiments and share them (add the experiments to the bottom of the mindnode map so they are not seen instantly)

 ## GitHub README
-- Use HTML for rendering images as I have more control on the size and things
+- Use HTML for rendering images as I have more control on the size and things.
 - Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links)
-	- don't repeat what is said in the quote in the description underneath the quote
+	- Don't repeat what is said in the quote in the description underneath the quote.
 - If the readme is long enough, add a `Contents` table
-- Don't add anything that is not needed and focus on the content
+- Don't add anything that is not needed and focus on the content.
-- Add image or logo if possible to visually show the workflow / library in action
+- Add image or logo if possible to visually show the workflow / library in action.
-- Don't link to Imgur images as links, render them in the GitHub README itself
+- Don't link to Imgur images as links, render them in the GitHub README itself.
-- In screenshots of Alfred prompts and other prompts, show the cursor
+- In screenshots of Alfred prompts and other prompts, show the cursor.
 - Add `Related` section to most repos linking to similar projects either of my own or of other
-	- not all projects need this
+	- Not all projects need this.
-- Don't add Thank You clause in `idea` stage projects
+- Don't add Thank You clause in `idea` stage projects.

 ## Alfred
 - Name triggers with spaces between words (all lowercased)